casey-moldavon/MedievalAvatars/README.md

 # Instant Use

-Alternatively to have instant access to the application without installing it, simply visit the [Medieval Avatars](https://radiant-plateau-35150.herokuapp.com/) site.
+Alternatively, for instant access to the application without installing it, simply visit the [Medieval Avatars](https://radiant-plateau-35150.herokuapp.com/) site.
 We have used [Heroku](https://www.heroku.com) to host our site.

 # Application